fatih/vim-hclfmt/README.md

 Save the file or call `:HclFmt`.

-By default vim-hclfmt automatically formats *.hcl and *.tf files.
+By default vim-hclfmt automatically formats *.hcl, *.tf and *.nomad files.
 These can be disabled by filetype as follows:

 ```
 g:hcl_fmt_autosave = 0
 g:tf_fmt_autosave = 0
+g:nomad_fmt_autosave = 0
 ```

 ## Install